BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ## Backup

-Like [lightning wallets](guide/daily-spending-wallet/backup-and-recovery/cloud-backup/), on-chain bitcoin wallets supporting full-featured silent payments require file backups since the wallet has important information such as contacts and labels, besides just private key (recovery phrase).
+Like lightning wallets, on-chain bitcoin wallets supporting full-featured silent payments require file backups (in the cloud or offline) since the wallet has important [user metadata](/guide/daily-spending-wallet/backup-and-recovery/landing-page/#user-metadata) such as contacts and labels, besides the private key (recovery phrase).
 These backup files may also contain:
 - recovery phrase (for BIP 39 wallets)
 - Scan and/or spend keys
 - labels & even contacts